rfsyhb/nextlearn-dashboard/README.md

 - What loading skeletons are
 - What route groups are, and when you might use them
 - Where to place Suspense boundaries in your app

+## Chapter 10: Partial Prerendering
+- What Partial Prerendering is
+- How Partial Prerendering works
+- If you call dynamic function in a route, entire route become dynamic